dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/use-case.md

 Question: What types of requirements are primarily addressed by use cases?
 A: Only financial requirements.
-B: Use cases are predominantly used to identify functional requirements but can also specify nonfunctional requirements or acceptance criteria.
+B: Use cases identify functional and nonfunctional requirements, including acceptance criteria.
-C: They exclusively address legal requirements.
+C: They exclusively address legal and regulatory requirements.
-D: Use cases are only for aesthetic design requirements.
+D: Use cases are only for aesthetic design requirements, not functional ones, and are irrelevant to nonfunctional requirements.
 Answer: B
 Explanation: Use cases are primarily employed to capture and articulate functional requirements.
 However, they can also be used to specify nonfunctional requirements or acceptance criteria, though nonfunctional aspects are typically documented separately.

 Question: When are use cases typically formulated in the business analysis process?
-A: After the project has been completed.
+A: After the project has been completed and the system is operational.
-B: Use cases are often created after process flows have been developed, providing additional details for specific steps in the process.
+B: Use cases are created after process flows, adding details to specific steps.
-C: They are only formulated at the start of the project.
+C: They are only formulated at the start of the project before any other documentation.
-D: Use cases are never formulated; they are assumed.
+D: Use cases are never formulated; they are assumed to be self-evident.
 Answer: B
 Explanation: Use cases are typically formulated after the development of process flows.
 This timing allows for the provision of detailed insights and supplementary information for specific steps within those process flows, enhancing the understanding of complex system-user interactions.

 Question: In what format can textual use cases be represented?
 A: Exclusively in a pictorial format.
-B: Textual use cases can be represented through a standardized document template or in a tabular form with standardized columns.
+B: Textual use cases follow a standardized document template or tabular format.
 C: They are only represented in a video format.
 D: Use cases are represented in a purely verbal format without documentation.
 Answer: B